Building an Open-Source CRM for Tourism with SugarCRM and Apatar

 Step 1 was setting up a basic SugarCRM and customizing it to the everyday needs of Wild-East Marketing.
 This included the import of all existing customer data from the “Combit Address Manager,” all Outlook instances, and Access databases.
 Internal communication was greatly improved by using a shared calendar and an Outlook/Thunderbird plug-in, which enables all employees to access a complete communications history with each customer.

 Furthermore, the team at Telematika implemented and enhanced the “Projects” module, substituting “eProject.”
-The management is now customer- and account-related, and each CRM user can be assigned to project tasks, get notifications on every relevant change to his/her project, etc.
+Project management is now customer- and account-related, and each CRM user can be assigned to project tasks, get notifications on every relevant change to his/her project, and so on.

 Step 2 was developing a small business ERP package called crmXP.
 It extended SugarCRM Community Edition with the following modules: